Other Exemptions Available to Qualifying Taxpayers

 A homestead gives you a $1,000 assessed value exemption.
 The additional or "double" homestead gives you another $1,000 assessed value exemption.
 There is no age requirement for this exemption however, if age 65 or older as of March 15 of the current year, no annual application is required.
 If you are under age 65 you must re-file each year by March 15 or the additional exemption will be removed.
 Gross household income from all sources for the preceding calendar year may not exceed twenty thousand dollars ($20,000).
 You must notify the county Assessor if your income exceeds the $20,000 limit.
 Verification of income is required and the necessary documentation must be presented at the time of filing.

-Any person age 62 or older, who is the head of a household, is a resident of and domiciled in this state during the entire preceding calendar year, whose gross household income for the preceding year did not exceed Ten Thousand Dollars ($10,000) and owns and resides in a manufactured home which is located on land not owned by the owner of the manufactured home may receive an exemption on the manufactured home in an amount equal to Two Thousand Dollars ($2,000) of assessed value.
+Any person age 62 or older, who is the head of a household, is a resident of and domiciled in this state during the entire preceding calendar year, whose gross household income for the preceding year did not exceed the amount determined by the United States Department of Housing and Urban Development (these income levels may be different for each county and are subject to change each year) and owns and resides in a manufactured home which is located on land not owned by the owner of the manufactured home may receive an exemption on the manufactured home in an amount equal to Two Thousand Dollars ($2,000) of assessed value.
+Contact your County Assessor for the exact qualifying income.
 The taxpayer must certify the correctness of the amount of said gross income.
 The application must be made each year before March 15.
 If you are 65 years of age or older as of March 15 and have previously qualified for the exemption, no annual application shall be required.
-You must notify the county Assessor of any changes in income that exceed the $10,000 limit.
+You must notify the county Assessor of any changes in income that exceed the limit.
 Verification of income is required and the necessary documentation must be presented at the time of filing.

 "Head of household" is defined in T68 O.S. ss 2890 as "a person who as owner or joint owner maintains a home and furnishes his own support for said home, furnishings, and other material necessities."